mvdwetering/remote_systemmonitor/README.md

 The API is just the `json.dumps(original data)` which does not work well for the named tuple data types (they become strings).
 Hacks have been added to decode those strings back into datatypes as workaround.
 Proper solution would be to define an API and make it serializable.
 This might be amost the API classes as defined in the `rsm_collector_api.py`.

 API documentation would be nice instead of having to read the source.
+Or even a real spec (OpenApi or OpenRPC) with validators and all.

 Repo could be split up in separate ones for API definition, HA integration and the collector.